futurejones/Swift-Lite/README.md

 * Date - Returns the current date in full style
 * Time - Uses DispatchTime to insert wait time - Usage similar to usleep/sleep
 * Command - Run terminal shell commands

+#### Libraries
-* GPIO - Access and control the GPIO pins - Features auto board type detect for all 40 pin Raspberry Pi's
+* GPIO - Access and control the GPIO pins - Features auto board type detect for all Raspberry Pi's

 ### What is Swift-Lite?
 Swift-Lite is a super lean version of Swift built for small arm SBC's like the Raspberry Pi, BeagleBone and the CHIP running Debian based Linux OS.
 This includes Raspbian, Ubuntu, Debian and others.
 Swift-Lite uses meta-tags combined with the pre-build processor to make constructing a multi-file Swift project with Module dependancies easy and simple.
 Swift Modules can be used in much the same way you would use a Framework or a Library.